This example aims to catalog different chemicals depending on whether they are biodegradable or not.

 Note that each instance contains a different chemical’s input and target variables.

 The data set is divided into training, validation, and testing subsets.
-60% of the instances will be assigned for training, 20% for generalization, and 20% for testing.
+60% of the instances are assigned for training, 20% for generalization, and 20% for testing.

-We can calculate the data statistics and draw a table with the minimums, maximums, means, and standard deviations of all variables in the data set.
-The next table depicts the values.
+Subsequently, we calculate the data statistics, culminating in creating a table featuring the minimums, maximums, means, and standard deviations of all variables in the data set.

 Also, we can calculate the distributions for all variables.